 - 1. Assign code 0 when - a.
 The primary site is not a paired site - b.
 Primary site is unknown (C809), or - Laterality is unknown for a death certificate only (DCO) case and the primary site is NOT one of the primary site codes listed in the table below (Sites for Which Laterality Codes Must Be Recorded) - 2.
 Code laterality using codes 1-9 for all sites listed in the table: Sites for Which Laterality Codes Must Be Recorded - a.
 Laterality may be coded for sites other than those required; for example, thyroid - 3.
 Code the side where the primary tumor originated - a.
-Assign code 3 if the laterality is not known but the tumor is confined to a single side of the paired organ i.
-Do not assign code 5 to sites not listed in 5.a
+Assign code 3 if the laterality is not known but the tumor is confined to a single side of the paired organ f.
+Bilateral involvement at time of diagnosis and lateral origin unknown for a site listed in the table Sites for Which Laterality Must Be Recorded